raldone01/machine_vision_algos/README.md

 ### Vec v4 dibit

+This is a vectorized canny implementation.
-This implementation uses only numpy and scipy.
+It uses only numpy and scipy.
 It runs on the cpu.

 Find it here [`rd_vec_v4_dibit.py`](python/canny/canny_impls/rd_vec_v4_dibit.py).

-### TODO:
+### TODO Implementations

+* enable multiprocessing for opencv and numba on cpus
-* Canny-end-to-end
+* numba stencil
+* numba normal jit with loops
-* Benchmark notebook
+* opencv2 only

+## TODO

+* Benchmark notebook: Add system information like gpu, cpu, ram, ...

+## Usage as teaching material

+Feel free to use anything in this repository as teaching materials.
+If you do, I would love to be mentioned as a source.